Free EV charging station launched in Bronzeville, as ComEd plans $300M investment in switch to electric power

 At a ribbon-cutting for a EV charging station in Bronzeville, ComEd officials announced a new proposed plan to lower air pollution in the state and invest in clean energy sources.

-At a new charging station unveiled Wednesday in Bronzeville —the first of five ComEd has committed to installing in the area — officials announced the utility is planning to invest millions in getting drivers in the state to switch to electric-powered vehicles.
+In unveiling a new electric-vehicle charging station in Bronzeville this week —the first of five ComEd has committed to installing in the area — officials from the utility said it plans to invest millions in getting drivers in the state to switch to electric-powered vehicles.

 The charging station was installed with help from a federal grant and is part of ComEd’s Bronzeville of the Future project, which was launched in 2016 with the goal of turning the South Side neighborhood into a “smart community.”